 In any SEO work concentrate on your customers and not the search engines as ultimately ranking high on a term not relevant will not bring you as much business as ranking lower on a business relevant term.

+So you have a list of terms but what next.
 The first thing to remember in optimisation is that this is not a one off task but a continual exercise.
 If you do this once and succeed those businesses you have just jumped will be investing in getting back above you.